ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 ### RedisJSON
 {: #redisjson}

-RedisJSON introduces a native JSON data type for Redis, enabling storage, retrieval, and partial updates of JSON documents using JSONPath-like syntax.
+RedisJSON introduces a native JSON data type for Redis, enabling storage, retrieval, and partial updates of JSON documents that use JSONPath-like syntax.
 RedisJSON is optimized for fast access to subdocuments and integrates with other Redis features such as RediSearch.

 The key capabilities of RedisJSON are as follows: